Empowers decision makers to improve outcomes

 How do you build predictive models?

 PeoplePrism leverages semi-supervised machine learning (ML) methods to train explainable predictive models.
-PeoplePrism generates modeling datasets that represent the US population with respect to legally protected groups, including age, race, and gender.
+PeoplePrism generates modeling datasets that represent the US population with respect to legally protected groups.
 PeoplePrism extend bias checks further to include representation across income groups and the urban-rural continuum.
-Additionally, each variable input into a model is examined for its distribution with respect to age, race, gender, income, and the urban-rural continuum to help ensure that they do not act as a proxy for any of those variables.
+Additionally, each variable input into a model is examined for its distribution with respect to age, income, the urban-rural continuum and other demographic factors to help ensure that they do not act as a proxy for any of those variables.
 This bias awareness and examination can also influence the strategy for model selection where only explainable and interpretable models are used to train and predict risk.

 How do you protect the data?